-Representative COHEN: Thank you, Mr. Lawler.
-I apologize for being a little bit late, I had to get a passport to get over here from Rayburn.
-Also a tour guide.
-[Laughter.]
+COHEN: Thank you, Mr. Lawler.
+And I apologize for being a little bit late, but I had to get a passport to get over here from Rayburn.
+And also a tour guide.
+(Laughter.)
 A very unusual spot for us to have a hearing.

-I appreciate your remarks, sir.
+But I appreciate your remarks, sir.
 Moldova's important to America and to democracy.
-It is also, unfortunately, important to Russia, which desires to fulfill Peter the Great's ambitions through his successor in interest, Mr. Putin and Moldova's just the next step after Ukraine, in his mind.
+It's also, unfortunately, important to Russia, which desires to fulfill Peter the Great's ambitions through his successor in interest, Mr. Putin.
+And Moldova's just the next step after Ukraine, in his mind.
 The best way we can protect Moldova is to protect Ukraine.
 If Russia retreats or finds a reason to enter into a treaty which ceases hostilities with Ukraine, Moldova will be secure.
 If Russia for some reason wins, Moldova is in danger.
-I am sure Poland, and Lithuania, and Estonia, and Latvia will be as well.
-Finland and Sweden, for Mr. Putin's desires have no limits.
+I'm sure Poland, and Lithuania, and Estonia, and Latvia will be as well.
+And Finland and Sweden, for Mr. Putin's desires have no limits.

 His desires are such that they extend into the afterlife, and the hope that he will be right up there with Lenin.
 The sooner the better.
-That he will be remembered as Peter the Great part two.
-We have to support democracy throughout the world.
-NATO does that.
+And that he will be remembered as Peter the Great part two.
+But we have to support democracy throughout the world.
+And NATO does that.
 The United States has done a great job with seeing that Sweden was permitted in.
-I am sure President Biden had much to do with Mr. Erdogan's decision, which I was very pleased to see as a Co-Chair of the Turkey caucus that Turkey stopped its hold on Sweden's entry into NATO and agreed to it, so NATO's gotten stronger.
-That is good for Moldova, and it is good for the world.
+I'm sure President Biden had much to do with Mr. Erdogan's decision, which I was very pleased to see as a co-chair of the Turkey caucus that Turkey stopped its hold on Sweden's entry into NATO and agreed to it.
+So NATO's gotten stronger.
+And that's good for Moldova.
+And it's good for the world.

-Moldova has had problems in the past, but they are eliminating corruption, or trying to, and have more democratic society.
-That is important that they do that.
-When they were so close to being under the thumb of the Soviet Union, it is natural that they would have problems with corruption because that is kind of the stock and trade of the Soviet Union, it was, and then Russia.
+Moldova has had problems in the past, but they're eliminating corruption, or trying to, and have more democratic society.
+And that's important that they do that.
+When they were so close to being under the thumb of the Soviet Union, it's natural that they would have problems with corruption because that's kind of the stock and trade of the Soviet Union, it was, and then Russia.
 They deal in corruption as a way of life.
-That is what they have done with the oligarchs.
-That was the most mainlining of corruption in-probably in the world of the last couple-200 years.
+And that's what they've done with the oligarchs.

+That was the most mainlining of corruption in - probably in the world of the last couple - 200 years.
 Divvy up the country to your friends.
 Give them all these riches.
-The idea that you are doing something good for the country, which you are not, of course.
-I appreciate being here.
-I always appreciate being in the same room with Mr. Wilson, who has given me the opportunity to visit Cannon 210, that I never seen before and probably will never see again.
+And the idea that you're doing something good for the country, which you're not, of course.
+So I appreciate being here.
+I always appreciate being in the same room with Mr. Wilson, who has given me the opportunity to visit Cannon 210, that never seen before and probably will never see again.
 With that, I yield back the balance of my time.

-Representative LAWLER: Thank you, Ranking Member.
+LAWLER: Thank you, Ranking Member.

-At this time, I will afford myself 5 minutes to ask questions.
-Mr. Bischof, I have long believed that if Russia was successful in its war against Ukraine, they would not stop there.
-That countries like Moldova would be next on their target list.
-I believe, in addition to supporting the Ukrainian people and their government in defending their sovereignty, that this war goes well beyond that and is about ensuring that our allies in Eastern Europe, writ large, are able to ensure their own sovereignty.
-What-does the administration agree with that assessment and line of thinking?
-If so, how has that been taken into account during deliberations about the war in Ukraine?
+At this time, I will afford myself five minutes to ask questions.
+Mr. Bischof, I've long believed that if Russia was successful in its war against Ukraine, they would not stop there.
+And that countries like Moldova would be next on their target list.
+And so I believe, in addition to supporting the Ukrainian people and their government in defending their sovereignty, that this war goes well beyond that.
+And is about ensuring that our allies in Eastern Europe, writ large, are able to ensure their own sovereignty.
+What - does the administration agree with that assessment and line of thinking?
+And if so, how has that been taken into account during deliberations about the war in Ukraine?